-The Department of Geography and Geographic Information Science (GGIS) at the University of Illinois at Urbana-Champaign offers a graduate program leading to both the M.A. and Ph.D. degrees with specialization in Society, Space and Environments.
+The Department of Geography and Geographic Information Science (GGIS) at the University of Illinois at Urbana-Champaign offers both the M.A. and Ph.D. degrees in Geography with a specialization in Society, Space, and Environments.
 The program has four emphases: